 The comprehensive exam will be offered three times a year.
-Specific dates will be posted annually in the graduate catalog.
+Specific dates will be posted annually in the course catalog and can be accessed from the plan of study.
 With approval from the program director, students will register for INR-670 and declare two areas of study during the stated time of course registration for the desired semester.

-The Resources for Doctoral Students section of the University website and the Appendix section of this handbook contain a reading list (comprehensive bibliography) for each area.
+The International Relations student portal group page and the Appendix section of this handbook contain a reading list (comprehensive bibliography) for each area.

 The teaching faculty of the Ph.D. program will grade the comprehensive exams.
 The grade will be communicated to the student and the Registrar's office by a formal letter from the Office of Graduate and Professional Studies within two weeks of taking the exam.
 Completing the comprehensives elevates a student to the status of a Ph.D. candidate (ABD - all but dissertation).
-Registration for INR-670 requires the payment of a fee.
+Registration for INR-670 requires a fee.